gvwilson/thirdbit/src/fiction/madica/index.md

 long-range sensors picked them up, and, well, you know the rest," the cat finished.

-"But---but what did your dad say when he saw you?"
+"But—but what did your dad say when he saw you?"
 Madica asked.
-"Why didn't Santa Claws---"
+"Why didn't Santa Claws—"

 "Because they wouldn't let me see him!" the snarkasaurus snapped.
 And then, to everyone's astonishment, she sniffled.
 "They wouldn't let me